UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

   cmake ../
   make

-Cmake might sometimes fail while using the -j flag with make.
-Then simply try again.
+CMake can exploit parallelism when building by providing the ``-j`` flag to indicate the number of jobs, e.g. ``cmake ../ -j 4``.
+It might be that CMake fails when providing this flag, in that case, simply rerunning the command will typically resolve the errors.

 Each case depends on the HemoCell build located in ``hemocell/build/hemocell``.
 Cmake is ran in this directory as a dependency of each case.
 It is also possible to first run ``cmake`` in the ``hemocell/build/hemocell`` directory to first build the library.

-Furthermore a ``MakeFile`` is provided in the ``hemocell/examples`` directory. this makefile can be used to update build files for all cases (see :ref:`cases_make` for more info)
+Furthermore a ``makefile`` is provided in the ``hemocell/examples`` directory.
+This makefile can be used to update build files for all cases (see :ref:`cases_make` for more info)